AbhiXverse/Solidity-journey/Day 09/Solidity Notes.md

 Address Types:

 - address -> 20-byte Ethereum address
-- address payable -> can
+- address payable -> can be used whenever address is expected

+Transfer vs Send:

+- transfer() -
+-